cjay567/DiscordMafiaGame/README.md

 - Mafia:
     - Chooses one person to kill every night.
-    - Wins when the mafia outnumber the village.
+    - Wins when the mafia can no longer be lynched.
     - Sided with the mafia.

 - Sheriff: